What Is Peritoneal Mesothelioma?

-Because the symptoms of malignant peritoneal mesothelioma are often similar to those of other diseases, diagnosis can be difficult.
-A peritoneal mesothelioma diagnosis will start with imaging tests, like CT scans and x-rays, and blood tests to rule out more common diseases and other forms of cancer, like adenocarcinoma and ovarian cancer.
+A peritoneal mesothelioma diagnosis consists of a series of tests.
+Diagnosis often starts with imaging tests, like CT scans and X-rays.
+These tests can rule out more common diseases and other forms of cancer, like adenocarcinoma and ovarian cancer.

-The most important step is the biopsy, which is currently the only way to confirm a peritoneal mesothelioma diagnosis.
-A doctor will take a fluid or tissue sample for analysis to confirm the cancer, as well as identify cell type and how the mesothelioma may progress.
+Biopsies are the only way to confirm a peritoneal mesothelioma diagnosis.
+A doctor will take a fluid or tissue sample to confirm the cancer.
+The biopsy can also identify cell type and mesothelioma progression.

 Peritoneal Mesothelioma Stages

-As part of the mesothelioma diagnosis process, the doctor will also determine the stage of the cancer.
-Although there is no formal staging system for peritoneal mesothelioma, doctors may try to identify how advanced the disease is using relevant criteria, like if the cancer has spread to the lymph nodes or other organs.
+When diagnosing peritoneal mesothelioma, a doctor will also determine the stage of the cancer.
+Although there is no well-defined staging system for peritoneal malignant mesothelioma, doctors may identify the advancement of the disease with relevant criteria.
+For example, doctors may identify if the cancer has metastasized to other organs or lymph nodes.

 Top Peritoneal Mesothelioma Doctors in the Country

 Director, Multidisciplinary Disease Site Clinical and Research Programs for UPMC Hillman Cancer Center

 Chief, Division of Surgical Oncology & Director, Cancer Center at Creighton University Medical Center